Keegan-George/rock-paper-scissors/README.md

 ## Instructions
 1. Download/clone the index.html and static folders to your local.
-2. Launch the index file in your browser
+2. Launch the index file in your browser .
-3. Open your browser's console
+3. Type in your choice when prompted.
-4. When prompted type in your choice
+4. Open your browser's console to see the results.